alanplotko/Ishi/README.md

 [![Join the chat at https://gitter.im/alanplotko/Ishi](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/alanplotko/Ishi?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+Ishi is an integration of Anki with the Pebble, so that you can study on the go without ever needing to handle your phone.
 Anki is a flashcard app that is trained by your successes and failures to quiz you in the right way to maximize your results.
-We've created Ishi, an integration of Anki with the Pebble, so that you can study on the go without ever needing to handle your phone.
 Ishi was built at HackBU, a hackathon hosted at Binghamton University.
 You can view the ChallengePost project [here](http://challengepost.com/software/ishi).

 ## How Ishi Works